The number one technique used to bypass Internet content filters is to change a devices local DNS server settings, i.e. DNS Bypass.

 Every device that can browse the Internet will have local DNS settings.
 If a savvy user has access to change these settings, they could bypass Kibosh web security.
 There are a few ways to prevent this.

-Option 1: The Kibosh Router or 360 blocks DNS bypass by default.
+Option 1: The Kibosh Router blocks DNS bypass by default.

 Option 2 Outbound Port Forwarding: Using a private router – after you have configured your router with Kibosh Nameservers, and if this router supports outbound port forwarding, you can redirect UDP 53 (DNS) to port UDP 5353.
 This will force all outbound DNS queries to Kibosh’s servers at the router level.